boushley/h264-bitstream-viewer/docs/react-migration.md

     *   Create a `Payload` component to display the parsed payload of the selected NAL unit.
     *   These components will read the `selectedHeader` and `payload` from the central state.

-3.  **Keyboard Shortcuts:**
-    *   Integrate the `makeKeydownListener` logic within a `useEffect` hook in `App.js` to handle up/down arrow navigation, dispatching actions to update the selected header.

 ### Phase 3: Finalization and Cleanup

 Once the React application has achieved full feature parity with the Vue application and is deemed stable, we can proceed with removing the old code.